MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-change-settings.md

 > * [Azure SQL Managed Instance](../managed-instance/automated-backups-change-settings.md)

-This article provides examples to modify [automated backup](automated-backups-overview.md) settings for Azure SQL Database, such as the short-term retention policy and the backup storage redundancy option used for backups.
+This article provides examples to modify [automated backup](automated-backups-overview.md) settings for Azure SQL Database, such as the short-term retention (STR) policy and the backup storage redundancy option that's used for backups.

 ## Change the short-term retention policy